pyykkis/rebar3_asn1_compiler/README.md

 ##Usage

 Define ASN.1 compiler options in `rebar.config` and add output directory to Erlang source directories.
-Supported ASN.1 compiler options are listed at [ASN.1 compiler documentation](http://www.erlang.org/doc/man/asn1ct.html).
-In addition, `{indir, "asn1"}` can be used for defining the directory containing the ASN.1 modules.
-The default input directory is `"asn1"`.
+Supported options are listed at [ASN.1 compiler documentation](http://www.erlang.org/doc/man/asn1ct.html).
+In addition, `{asndir, "asn1"}` can be used for defining the directory containing the ASN.1 modules.
+The default options are `[{asndir, "asn1"}, {outdir, "asn1_gen"}, noobj]`.

     {asn1_opts, [{outdir, "asn1_gen"}, uper]}.
     {src_dirs, ["src", "asn1_gen"]}.